 The Scenic Drive (Capitol Reef National Park)

 Okay, so whoever named this road probably wasn’t known for using flowery words and phrases.
 But there’s something to be said for simplicity, and when you drive this road you’ll have no doubt that it’s deserving of its name.
 Starting at the visitor center in Capitol Reef National Park, the Scenic Drive runs about eight miles through spectacular Wingate Sandstone cliffs and the western escarpment of the Waterpocket Fold—the formation that resembles a reef and inspired pioneer settlers to call the area Capitol Reef.
 You’ll have access to two not-to-miss hiking routes from the road: Grand Wash and Capitol Gorge, which take you inside the canyons that have cut through the Waterpocket Fold.
-Note that the road crosses several washes, so it sometimes closes after heavy rains.
+Because the road crosses several washes, it sometimes closes after heavy rains.
 There is a $10 entrance fee (per vehicle) to Capitol Reef National Park, which you must pay to take the Scenic Drive.

 Location: Capitol Reef National Park